beedawn/pythonOCR/readme.md

 python your_script_name.py -p your_pdf_file.pdf
 Replace your_script_name.py with the actual name of your Python script and your_pdf_file.pdf with the path to the PDF file you want to process.

-By following these steps and ensuring that all dependencies are properly installed and configured, your script should run successfully on a Windows system.
-If you encounter any issues during installation or execution, please provide specific error messages, and I'll be happy to assist further.